as409/Speech-to-text-using-PocketSphinx-/README.md

 - install Sphinxbase and PocketSphinx
 - Place your training models in the model folder

-To directly run it from command line use the command : pocketsphinx_continuous -infile myfile.wav
+To directly run it from command line use the command -> **pocketsphinx_continuous -infile myfile.wav**

 The input file should be a 16khz 16 bit mono .wav file